HOW TO USE SOFT PLASTICS FOR BASS FISHING

 Cast, drag and retrieve is the most common technique for Bass fishing with soft plastics.
 However, when in open waters that don’t have a lot of structure underneath, you can also use a hopping technique.
 Cast your line and bounce it back to you.
 You can adjust your speed as well as add shakes and shimmies to see what catches the attention of the Bass.

 Soft plastics are a common choice of anglers when it comes to Bass fishing.
 It’s not only because they’re also fairly easy to use, but they’re also a good choice of lure for those who are just starting out.
+Just remember, Bass only tend to go for what they can get in their mouth.

 Is there anything you can add?
 Share your thoughts below.